-- 4.4.1 No Trustee shall have more than one vote, as Chair or otherwise, either at Board meetings, or on any committee. - 4.4.2 Any Trustee may abstain from voting.
+- 1. No Trustee shall have more than one vote, as Chair or otherwise, either at Board meetings, or on any committee. - 2.
+Any Trustee may abstain from voting.
 An abstention maintains a quorum.
 The number of yea and nay votes will determine the approval or defeat of a motion under consideration.
 If the vote required is a majority or 2/3 of the Trustees present, an abstention will have the same effect as a no vote.
-An abstention is not a vote and cannot be counted as a vote but can be noted in the minutes of the meeting. - 4.4.3 Where there is an equality of votes, the question is defeated. - 4.4.4 After the Chair has put a question to vote, there shall be no further debate.
+An abstention is not a vote and cannot be counted as a vote, but can be noted in the minutes of the meeting. - 3.
+Where there is an equality of votes, the question is defeated. - 4.
+After the Chair has put a question to vote, there shall be no further debate.
 The decision of the Chair as to whether the question has been finally put shall be conclusive.
-This includes once the vote has occurred, we will move on to the next item on the agenda.
-Trustees are not permitted to continue to debate the motion by commenting on the outcome of the vote that has just occurred as this could be seen as the final word. - 4.4.5 All votes at meetings shall be taken by a show of hands and shall be recorded. - 4.4.6 Voting by proxy will not be allowed in any meeting under the jurisdiction of the Board in that proxy voting is incompatible with the essential characteristics of the Board in which membership is individual, personal, and non-transferable. - 4.4.7 Student Trustees are not entitled to exercise a binding vote on matters before the board or its committees [Act (Section 55 (3)].
-However, their vote will be recorded in the Board minutes, and they may request that a matter before the Board, or any of its committees, be put to a vote.
+This includes once the vote has occurred we will move onto the next item on the agenda.
+Trustees are not permitted to continue to debate the motion by making a comment on the outcome of the vote that has just occurred as this could be seen as the final word. - 5.
+All votes at meetings shall be taken by a show of hands and shall be recorded. - 6.
+Voting by proxy will not be allowed in any meeting under the jurisdiction of the Board in that proxy voting is incompatible with the essential characteristics of the Board in which membership is individual, personal and non-transferable. - 7.
+Student Trustees are not entitled to exercise a binding vote on matters before the board or its committees [Act (Section 55 (3)].
+However, their vote will be recorded in the Board minutes and they may request that a matter before the Board, or any of its committees, be put to a vote.